Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Additional steps:
 * Kinematics.h and .cpp the variables robot and include RobotKinematics.h are added. robot is used instead of robot5axis to use K13
-* Config/Pins.h set SUPPORTROBOT to 1 and all other Kinematics SUPPORT... to 0
+* Config/Pins.h set SUPPORT_ROBOT to 1 and all other Kinematics SUPPORT... to 0
 * all .h and .cpp files with names starting with RobotKinematics in folder src/Movement/Kinematics

 If it doesn't compile or with many errors, I may have forgot to change WINDOWSMODE 1/RRMODE 0 to WINDOWSMODE 0/RRFMODE 1 in RobotKinematics.h, which allows testing in Windows or RRF environment.